 - You will come into our office to check in at the Road Test at least 20 minutes before your test time.
+Go to the Road Test desk so we can check your eligibility and check you in.
+There will also be a COVID waiver to sign.
 Please bring your driver’s license with you.
+If you are a minor, you will need a parent or legal guardian to come in with you.
 If you are using your own car or a car you have borrowed, please bring your vehicle registration and proof of insurance (digital or paper).
 Double check before your test day to make sure that both are valid and that the name on the registration matches the name on the insurance.
+T

 - The Driver Examiner will call your name and check your documents.

 - You will go out to the East Calgary Registry parking lot with the examiner.
 The examiner will ask you to demonstrate control over the vehicles headlights, wiper blades, brake etc. If you are borrowing a vehicle for the test, we recommend that you take time to familiarize yourself with both the controls and handling of that vehicle.

 - The examiner will get into the vehicle’s passenger seat and proceed to give you directions.
 On the Advanced Road test, you should expect to encounter: a variety of traffic signs and signals including yield, stop, lights and railway crossing.
 You will also be required to adjust speed throughout the test according to posted speed limits and you can expect to drive through at least one playground/school zone.
 You will also be required to drive on a primary highway with a maximum speed of 80, 90 or 100 KPH.